OpenNebula/website/content/integrations/backup_extensions/veeam.md

 **Rsync Datastore**

-Here is an example of how to create an Rsync datastore in a Host named "backup-host" and then add it to a given cluster:
+Here is an example of how to create an Rsync datastore in a Host named `backup-host` and then add it to a given cluster:

     # Create the Rsync backup datastore